icedpygui/IcedPyGui/README.md

 * IPG widgets
   * DatePicker - compact and resizable
   * SelectableText - all mouse buttons supported
-  * Table - Easily loaded with a list of py dictionaries, supports adding buttons, checkboxs, and togglers, continually updating code
+  * Table - Easily loaded with a list of py dictionaries, supports adding buttons, checkboxes, and togglers, continually updating code

 * Python issues to be addressed
   * Need to incorporate using with statement in python.
 Using with would allow one to not have to supply the window or parent id if those follow closely.
 For example: